 Purchasing Tips and Tricks

-When buying undermount slides you’ll need to consider:
+When buying undermount slides, you’ll need to consider the following:

 - Brand names are best as they certify their slides for open and close cycles (durability)

 - Woodworkers like to have a spare drawer slide on-hand.
-Ordering an extra to hide away on a large project is never a bad idea if the drawer is years down the road.
+Ordering an extra to hide away on a large project is never a bad idea if the drawer is years later.

 - Undermounts are not best for retrofits unless the drawer is currently an undermount.
 Side mount drawer slides are best for replacement drawer slides.